 Today’s culture has progressed well beyond those 90’s limitations.
 Homosexual marriage is legal, almost 50% of American adults are single, and an ever growing number of babies are born out of wedlock.
 Fuller House is simply taking place on a new cultural stage.
 All those famous Tanner hugs now occur in a world where conversations about homosexuality, the karma Sutra, and sex outside of marriage have become normative.
 The show reflects the culture once again.

 I think Fuller House has disturbed many Christians because it shows just how much our world has changed over the last 30 years.
-Our last hope for a Leave It To Beaver world was dashed into pieces.
-The age of the moral majority is gone.
+The show dashed the evangelical world’s last hope for a new Leave It To Beaver sitcom.
+The age of the moral majority has faded into the past.
 In short, Fuller House has revealed that Christians no longer even get to set the stage for conservative, family values.
 After all the new D.J.
 Tanner clearly did more than D.J. at all of those parties.
 Fuller House has the pulled back the curtain on good o’l fashion American values and revealed a society driven by self-actualization via sexuality.
-Understandably, Christians hoping to finally have a wholesome show were disappointed.
+Understandably, Christians hoping to finally have a wholesome show that reflected their conservative values were disappointed.

 How Do We Respond?

 So how do we respond to the cultural shift taking place in Fuller House?
 How do we respond to the show in a real and meaningful way?

 First, we need to move away from the panic buttons.
 We shouldn’t complain that our sinful world is sinful.
 After all, Satan is the ruler of this world.

 Second, we don’t have to retreat.
 We need to avoid the temptation to start forming monastic communities built around Fire Proof movie nights.